 Print of George Mason of Virginia based on a painting in the possession of the family by Albert Rosenthal [Public domain], via Wikimedia Commons

 Part of his responsibility involved drafting the Virginia Declaration of Rights.
-In part at the insistence of James Madison, the Virginia declaration came to include a strong guarantee of religious liberty (and not simply religious toleration as Mason had first proposed) that is similar to the free exercise clause later included in the First Amendment.
+In part at the insistence of James Madison, the Virginia declaration came to include a strong guarantee of religious liberty (and not simply religious toleration as Mason had first proposed) that was similar to the free exercise clause later included in the First Amendment.
 It also contained a provision protecting freedom of the press, although it did not include a comparable protection for freedom of speech.
 Thomas Jefferson borrowed from and refined Mason’s assertion that “all men are born equally free and independent” when he wrote the Declaration of Independence.

 In the end, he was one of three remaining delegates who refused to sign the Constitution.
 One of several reasons that he offered in explanation was the absence of a bill of rights, for which he had helped to pave the way by consistently supporting a formal amending process.
 Curiously, Mason opposed the provision within the Constitution prohibiting ex post facto laws, and he seems to have conceived of the Bill of Rights more as a way of educating citizens than as a series of enforceable judicial restraints.
 Although he owned slaves, he also gave an impassioned speech against the “peculiar” institution.

-He was sometimes overshadowed among the Anti-Federalists by Patrick Henry, Mason played a constructive role in pointing to perceived flaws in the new document and in recommending subsequent amendments.
+He was sometimes overshadowed among the Anti-Federalists by Patrick Henry, but Mason played a constructive role in pointing to perceived flaws in the new document and in recommending subsequent amendments.
 Although his opposition to the Constitution largely ended his relationship with George Washington, Mason remained on good terms with Anti-Federalist James Monroe and with constitutional supporters Jefferson, Madison, and John Marshall.
 Despite initial concerns over the amendments that would be offered, Mason warmed to the Constitution after the Bill of Rights was ratified in 1791.
-He died at his Virginia estate, Gunston Hall.Send Feedback on this article
+He died at his Virginia estate, Gunston Hall, in 1792.Send Feedback on this article